ArashMehraban/fem-elasticity/README.md

          is a linear problem.

-**Runnning Plian Strain problem with Dirichlet boundary condition only:**
+**Runnning Plane Strain problem with Dirichlet boundary condition only:**

    1. Run _runPlaneStrain.m_
    2. MATLAB should generate a plot that looks like _jpg_poisson.jpg_